 |Engine||Volvo D13- 500 hp @ 1,850 lb./ft.|

 Prevost Bus Conversion motorhomes are the ultimate level of Class A motorhomes.
 New models can range in price from $750,000 to $3 million.
-Yet, a more affordable ten or 20-year-old model can stop the entire campground in their tracks as you drive by.
+Yet, a more affordable ten or 20-year-old model can stop the entire campground in its tracks as you drive by.
 It doesn’t matter if you have a version with slideouts or not; the luxuries of a Prevost conversion are breathtaking.

 Like Marathon Coach, many different brands turn these 45-foot bus chassis into the RV world’s rolling mansions.
-Interiors feature the latest technology like heated floors under stone tile, high-grade wood features, the best residential leather furniture, and gourmet style kitchens.
-State of the art electronics are now starting to turn these motorcoaches into smart rolling homes.
+Interiors feature the latest technology, like heated floors under stone tile, high-grade wood features, the best residential leather furniture, and gourmet-style kitchens.
+State-of-the-art electronics are now starting to turn these motorcoaches into smart rolling homes.

 When it’s time to slow down, turn or back up, that’s when reality strikes.
 Turning a corner with a long motorhome like a Prevost takes practice.
 To turn the all-steel chassis and frame, it needs a wide arc.
-Other luxury Class A motorhomes make the turning procedure easier with a tag axle system on the rear wheels.
+Other luxury Class A motorhomes make turning easier with a tag axle system on the rear wheels.